 - There are so many positive benefits that come from responding to your baby's needs in the first year.
 You really can't spoil them by holding them, but you can spoil them by not.

-Knowing all of this helps me realize that “this too, will pass” and I need to enjoy the moment.
-Sometimes, I am still impatient when I have a deadline or when I really want to clean something and I have to ask for help or for my husband or someone to hold the baby.
-My youngest baby is now ten months old and is already getting independent and likes to play on the floor much more often.
-It feels too fast, yet it's nice to get more done in a day.
+Knowing all of this helps us realize that “this too, will pass” and we need to enjoy the moment.
+Sometimes, we are impatient when we have a deadline or when we really want to clean something and have to ask for help or for a husband or someone to hold the baby.

 Plan on only doing five things a day when you have a new baby.
 Clean one room, do one load of dishes, do one load of laundry, feed yourself quick foods and drink lots of water.
 Anything above that is a bonus!